Lightning-AI/pytorch-lightning/docs/source-fabric/guide/compile.rst

 When ``torch.compile`` looks at the code in your model's ``forward()`` method, it will try to compile as much of the code as possible.
 If there are regions in the code that it doesn't understand, it will introduce a so-called "graph break" that essentially splits the code in optimized and unoptimized parts.
-Graph breaks aren't a deal breaker, since the optimized parts will still run faster.
+Graph breaks aren't a deal breaker, since the optimized parts should still run faster.
 But if you want to get the most out of ``torch.compile``, you might want to invest rewriting the problematic section of the code that produce the breaks.

 You can check whether your model produces graph breaks by calling ``torch.compile`` with ``fullraph=True``: